OksAvch/microserviceLab/module2/HELP.md

 **Important note**: You have to run eval $(minikube docker-env) on each terminal you want to use, since it only sets the environment variables for the current shell session.
 ref: https://stackoverflow.com/questions/42564058/how-can-i-use-local-docker-images-with-minikube/48999680#48999680

-1. Build docker containers for all the images using commands:
+1. Build docker containers for all the services using commands:
 ```
 docker build -t module2/sender:release ./sender
 docker build -t module2/recipient:release  ./recipient